IELTS Reading: Cambridge 13 Test 1 Reading Passage 1, Case Study: Tourism New Zealand website; with best solutions, explanations and bonus tips

 Keywords for this answer: like to, involved, local nature

-The answer can be found in lines 7-9 of paragraph 6.
+The answer lies in lines 7-9 of paragraph 6.
 The author says, “….
 It has also been found that visitors enjoy cultural activities most when they are interactive, such as visiting a marae (meeting ground) to learn more about traditional life.”

 It means that visitors like to engage in local culture.